-Prodigy is comprised of two main business units: Prodigy Labs and a "venture builder" business.
+Prodigy is comprised of two main business units: Prodigy Labs and a "venture builder" business, Prodigy Ventures.

-Prodigy Labs is Prodigy's technology services business, a trusted technology supplier to leading Canadian financial institutions and other large enterprises, providing clients with consulting services for strategy, design, project management, application development, staff augmentation and services related to Prodigy's business platforms.
+Prodigy Labs is Prodigy's technology services business, a trusted technology supplier to leading Canadian financial institutions and other large enterprises, providing clients with consulting services for strategy, design, project management, application development, staff augmentation and services related to Prodigy's venture builder business platforms.
 It provides these technology services to the aforementioned clients.
-Prodigy Labs' technology consulting services currently represent 100% of Prodigy's revenue.
+Prodigy Labs' technology consulting services currently represent over 99% of Prodigy's revenue.

 Prodigy is also a "venture builder".
-This unit ("Prodigy Ventures") is creating new business platforms and applications in many of the highest growth technology segments: mobile video, wearables, proximity marketing, mobile payments, augmented reality, 3D and social.
+This unit, Prodigy Ventures, is creating or intends to create new business platforms and applications in many of the highest growth technology segments: mobile video, wearables, proximity marketing, mobile payments, augmented reality, 3D and artificial intelligence.
 Prodigy Venture's business platforms and applications are or will be designed to deliver B2B, B2C, P2P (Peer to Peer) and IoT (Internet of Things) capabilities.
 Prodigy's research and development expenses are related solely to the venture builder business.